Huotes/CommitMaker/README.md

 Chuck Norris does not follow fashion trends, they follow him.
 But then he turns around and kicks their ass.
 Nobody follows Chuck Norris.

 Evolution is God’s way of issuing upgrades.

+I have a good joke on Information Technology, but you won't get IT